I Am a Biblical Zionist

 Terminology: In order to emphasize the Hebraic and Jewish character of the entire Bible I use the terms Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament).

 The "ingathering" of Jews in Israel is a prerequisite for the Second Coming of Yeshua.
 The idea that Christians should actively support a Jewish return to the Land of Israel, along with the parallel idea that the Jews ought to be encouraged to become Christian, as a means fulfilling a Biblical prophecy has been common in Protestant circles since the Reformation.
-See the article Christian Zionism, at Wikipedia Encyclopedia for more information.
+See the website Christian Zionism for more information.
 However, Christian Zionism skews biblical teaching and in some ways builds on Replacement Theology.
-(See my web article Scripture vs. Supersessionism.)
+(See my article The Lie of Replacement Theology.)

 The Everlasting Covenant